aletheia-dev/Subspace-MERVBot20/README.md

 ## About
 This Subspace/Continuum bot core is based on MERVBot v6.8 by Catid.
 The original 32 bit code has been vastly refactored for 64 bit with the use of the latest coding paradigms of C++ 20.

-- See [Frequently Asked Questions](./doc/faq.md) for additional infos on troubleshooting.

 ## Setup

 - Edit the configuration file `Spawns.txt`: